EduSampaio/OctoFishProject/README.md

 ## Usage

-In order to use FlumeView (command line interface) navigate to the containing folder and execute
+In order to use the stereocalibraion scrip (command line interface) navigate to the containing folder and execute
 ```bash
 python stereo_calib.py